solsoftware/capsula/README.md

 **Capsula** library lets you build JavaScript applications using highly reusable, flexible, and encapsulated software components called "capsules".
 With Capsula you can:

 - create your application out of **encapsulated components** - capsules.
-- have **multi-level architectural views** of your application and **handle complexity better**.
+- have **multi-level architectural views** of your application which helps handle complexity better.
-- easily implement complex behavioral lifecycles using **state machines**.
+- easily implement complex lifecycles using **state machines**.
+- **build user interfaces flexibly** by leveraging quite a unique way of managing layout.
+- **handle asynchronous communication** focusing only on what's essential.
 - be **both declarative and imperative** having the best of both worlds.
-Artifacts developed either way speak the same language and could seamlessly be combined and used together.
-- **increase flexibility** of your UI components by managing layout and behavior in quite a unique way.
-- **handle asynchronous communication** focusing only on what's essential.
 - exploit **really fast dev cycle** of plain JavaScript; no transpiling in the process.

 ## Getting started